 The tower has a viewing deck at the top floor offering panoramic views of Bacolod City.
-It also contains numerous memorabilia of the pope during his visit such as commemorative coins, the utensils he used, the chair he sat on, and the garments he wore.
+It also contains numerous memorabilia of the pope during his visit, such as commemorative coins, the utensils he used, the chair he sat on, and the garments he wore.
 There is also a gallery of photos from his visit submitted by onlookers.
-A twelve-foot cross which lights up at night lies marks the top of the tower and can be easily seen from the street.
-On May 1, 2011, the tower hosted a live viewing of the beatification of Pope John Paul II in Rome.
+A twelve-foot cross that lights up at night marks the top of the tower and can be easily seen from the street.

 The tower stands along Rizal Street in Bacolod City's downtown area.
 The best way to get here is by renting a private car or taking a taxi that will take you straight here with no stops.
 A more cost-effective way would be to opt for public transport such as jeepneys and tricycles.
 Otherwise, you can book tour packages that include guided visits to the tower in the itinerary to make your trip hassle-free.